Selling a car in QLD: the process, paperwork and your options

 Send the car, postcode, roadworthy status, and timing.
 We will help map the cleanest sale path.

-- Private registered transfers usually need a Queensland Safety Certificate
+- Private registered sales usually need a Queensland Safety Certificate from the seller

 Four ways to sell a car in Queensland